 A good how-to guide is NOT set in stone.
 Teammates should be able to interact directly in the file if they have any questions or suggestions.
 Don’t make people create another Slack thread to discuss the process.
 Enable collaboration or at least commenting on your how-to guides.

 Your organization develops constantly (hopefully).
 It’s very likely that the process you’ve introduced initially undergoes a lot of changes throughout the year.
 Therefore, it’s critical that your team members update the guide whenever its content gets outdated.
 To make it possible, everyone involved should have access to editing the knowledge base resources.

 We’ve already stressed the importance of standardizing every repeatable process.
 The process of creating how-to guides is no exception.
 It’s best to have step-by-step guide templates that you can reuse every time you need to outline a certain process.

-Inside the Scribe gallery, there are plenty of how-to guides particularly useful for sales ops managers.
-There are guides on Zoom, LinkedIn, Salesforce, Slack, and many more tools your sales reps deal with every day.
+Inside the Scribe gallery, there are plenty of how-to guides that you can duplicate and use.
+There are guides on Zoom, LinkedIn, Salesforce, Slack and many more tools that your team uses every day.

-How to standardize any process with how-to guides
+How to standardize any process with step-by-step guides

 Here’s how you transform standard operating procedures into actionable step-by-step guides.